-Mugambi Jouet’s upcoming book on American exceptionalism and its contradictions provides an original outlook on what separates America from the rest of the world.
-A frequent media commentator, he teaches and conducts research at Stanford University.
+Mugambi Jouet’s upcoming book on American exceptionalism (University of California Press, 2017) provides an original outlook on what separates America from the rest of the world.
+A frequent media commentator, he teaches at Stanford University and recently started tweeting.

 Comparing the reactions to 9/11 in America with the Parisian terrorist attacks on Charlie Hebdo and French Jews